ahnafshahrear/Operating-System/ReadMe.md

 - **Write a program for implementation of First Come First Serve algorithm ✓**
 - **Write a program for implementation of Shortest Job First algorithm ✓**
 - **Write a program for implementation of Round Robin Algorithm**
-- **Write a program for implementation of Priority Scheduling algorithm**
+- **Write a program for implementation of Priority Scheduling algorithm ✓**
 - **Write a program to implement Banker's Algorithm for deadlock avoidance**
 - **Write a program to implement algorithm for Deadlock Detection**
 - **Write a program to implement Threading & Synchronization applications**